Talas, Turkey: Precipitation

 Since the climate of the district has a continental climate, precipitation generally falls in the form of snow in winter and rain in spring.
 Since 2010, the annual precipitation average of 359.7mm per square meter.
 This is lower than the average for Turkey which is between 500mm and 600mm.

 Administrative structure

 While it was a town connected to Kayseri Liva before 1907, the town organization was established in 1907 and it became a sub-district of Kayseri in 1911.
 In 1987, it became a district with the Law No. 3392.
 Talas was historically a summer resort due to its proximity to Kayseri and its high landforms, though this trend has changed with its urbanization and improvement of transportation connections to the region.

-The Armenian population of the district hosted the Greek Army Commander-in-Chief Trikupis and his entourage, who were captured in the Turkish War of Independence.
+The Armenian population of the district hosted the Greek Army Commander-in-Chief Nikolaos Trikupis and his entourage, who were captured in the Turkish War of Independence.
 Before the mass deportation of Armenians from the area, Talas was known as an important trade center in Anatolia.

 The mayor of Talas is Mustafa Yalçın.
 He is a member of the AKP.